Oklahoma City bus accident lawyer representing injured passengers against transit companies

 You have done your research.
 Now let’s talk about your case.
 Call (405) 605-2426 for a free, no-pressure consultation with Clayton Hasbrook.
 We will review the facts of your bus accident, explain your legal options, and tell you what we think your case is worth, all at no cost and no obligation.
 If we take your case, you pay nothing unless we win.

-The statute of limitations is already running.
+The statute of limitations is already running, and the GTCA notice clock runs faster.
 Every day you wait is a day that critical evidence, including surveillance footage, witness memories, and bus maintenance records, could disappear.
-Call us now or fill out our online contact form to get started.
-Our firm also represents those injured in bus accidents throughout the OKC metro, including Midwest City bus accident cases.
+Call us now or submit your bus-crash details through our intake page to get started.

 Hasbrook and Hasbrook Lawyers